-The Collaborative leases classroom and administrative space from various member and non-member school districts.
+The Collaborative leases classroom and administrative space from various member and non-member school districts and a local YMCA.
 Some of the arrangements are on a tenant-at-will basis and others are based on non-cancelable lease agreements with the district school committees ranging from 3 to 10 years.
-Included in these agreements are termination clauses providing for cancellation of the lease on the part of the school committee should the leased space become necessary for the school district's educational programs.
+Included in the school district agreements are termination clauses providing for cancellation of the lease on the part of the school committee should the leased space become necessary for the school district's educational programs.
 The cancellation clauses include provisions for proper notice to the Collaborative.
 All lease agreements include annual renewal provisions.